The Pandemic and the Healthcare System: Where do We Go from Here?

 I’d love to hear your thoughts!

-How does one keep going when no moment is free of urgency, when lives are taken in numbers so vast, they defy comprehensibility?
+How does one keep going when no moment is free of urgency, when lives are taken in numbers so vast they defy comprehensibility?
 Could the magnitude of this suffering have been prevented?
-Since the pandemic hit, a sentiment in the public health community has been forming that the national response throughout 2020 was woefully inadequate, and it is likely that we experienced substantially more spread of the virus and deaths than we should have.
+Since the pandemic hit, sentiment in the public health community has been forming that the national response throughout 2020 was woefully inadequate, and we likely experienced substantially more spread of the virus and deaths than we should have.

 Reliable judgments about the degree to which a more effective response could have contained the extent of contagion and the death toll will take some time and sober analysis.
-But a tragic picture is taking shape, revealing that the impact on those working in the industry has been severe, with stress, anxiety, frustration, and burnout at record high levels.
+But a tragic picture is taking shape, revealing that the impact on those working in the industry has been severe; a survey by Mental Health America (n.d.) reported that the workforce is “Stressed out and stretched too thin: 93% of health care workers were experiencing stress, 86% reported experiencing anxiety, 77% reported frustration, 76% reported exhaustion and burnout, and 75% said they were overwhelmed” (para.
+6).

 The effect on hospitals has also been dramatic.
-When all is said and done, hospitals will have lost $323 billion in 2020 due to COVID-19 and that Operating Room volumes will have declined by 35%, due largely from cancellations of elective surgeries and anxiety about going to a hospital for surgery generally during a pandemic.
+For example, Research and Markets (2020) forecasted that when all is said and done, hospitals will have lost $323 billion in 2020 due to COVID-19 and that operating room (OR) volumes will have declined by 35%, due largely to cancellations of elective surgeries and anxiety about going to a hospital for surgery in general during a pandemic.
 Hundreds of hospitals across the country, especially those serving rural communities, have a heightened risk of bankruptcy and closure.
-Those with limited financial reserves or which rely on non-patient care revenue sources, such as government subsidies and grants, are at greatest risk.
+Those with limited financial reserves or that rely on nonpatient care revenue sources, such as government subsidies and grants, are at greatest risk (Center for Healthcare Quality and Payment Reform, 2021).

-Indeed, the pandemic has exposed weaknesses and vulnerabilities in our healthcare system that have been there all along.
-Perhaps chief among them, and this relates to society more broadly, is the shameful inequity in our system, dramatically verified by the pandemic.
-Simply put: if you are Black, Brown, or poor, your chances of contracting COVID-19 and dying from it are higher than those of your white counterparts in middle- and higher-income brackets.
+Indeed, the pandemic has exposed weaknesses and vulnerabilities in our health care system that have been there all along.
+Perhaps chief among them -- and this relates to society more broadly -- is the shameful inequity in our system, dramatically verified by the pandemic.
+Simply put: If you are Black, brown, or poor, your chances of contracting COVID-19 and dying from it are higher than those of your white counterparts in middle- and higher-income brackets.
 This disparity didn’t start with the pandemic.
 A recent study conducted by researchers at New York University examined life expectancy across 500 cities.
-They found that as racial and ethnic segregation in neighborhoods increased, so did the life expectancy.
+They found that as racial and ethnic segregation in neighborhoods increased, so did the life expectancy gap (NYU Langone Health News Hub, 2019).
 Among the most glaring of such gaps was found in the Chicago suburbs of Streeterville and Englewood, just nine miles from one another.
-The average life expectancy in Streeterville, a relatively affluent white suburb is 90.
-Englewood, a poor African American community, has a life expectancy of 60 – a gap of thirty years!
+The average life expectancy in Streeterville, a relatively affluent white suburb, is 90.
+Englewood, a poor African American community, has a life expectancy of 60 – a gap of thirty years (Associated Press, 2019)!

-COVID-19 has shed a spotlight on the issue of the racial disparity that should make it impossible to ignore.
-Black people have died at a rate 1.7 times greater than white people.
-The Centers for Disease Control found that Black, Hispanic, and Native American people were approximately four times as likely to be hospitalized for COVID-19 as white people.
-In a late November 2020 Pew survey, “71% of Black Americans are likely to say they know someone who has been hospitalized or died as a result of Covid-19, compared with 61% of Hispanic, 49% of White and 48% of Asian-American adults.”
+COVID-19 has shed a spotlight on the issue of racial disparity that should make it impossible to ignore.
+Black people have died at a rate 1.7 times greater than white people (Peck, 2020).
+The Centers for Disease Control (CDC) found that Black, Hispanic, and Native American people were approximately four times as likely to be hospitalized for COVID-19 as white people (Chavez & Howard, 2020).
+In a late November 2020 Pew survey, “71% of Black Americans are likely to say they know someone who has been hospitalized or died as a result of COVID-19, compared with 61% of Hispanic, 49% of [w]hite and 48% of Asian American adults” (Howard & Andrew, 2020, para.
+4).

 Needless to say, these disparities are unsettling.
-Certainly, the problem extends beyond healthcare to socio-cultural and socio-economic underpinnings with deep historical roots that make it easier for some to access and enjoy the fruits of society while others are confined to the sidelines.
-If there is a silver lining to the pandemic – admittedly, a peculiar sentiment in light of the perverse price we have paid – it may be that we can no longer turn a blind eye to the disparities in healthcare.
-Fixing this national humiliation involves dismantling the barriers that have made it impossible for all to experience healthcare – good quality healthcare – as a basic human right.
+Certainly, the problem extends beyond health care to sociocultural and socioeconomic underpinnings with deep historical roots that make it easier for some to access and enjoy the fruits of society while others are confined to the sidelines.
+If there is a silver lining to the pandemic -- admittedly, a peculiar sentiment in light of the perverse price we have paid -- it may be that we can no longer turn a blind eye to the disparities in health care.
+Fixing this national humiliation involves dismantling the barriers that have made it impossible for all to experience health care ¾ good quality health care ¾ as a basic human right.

-But the pandemic uncovered other weaknesses in our healthcare system as well.
-These involve a failure to be fully – make that adequately – prepared for a broad-based health crisis like a pandemic; an inability to mobilize a coordinated response on a regional level, for example, in which resource sharing might occur; insufficient support for healthcare workers exposed to health risks and undue stress; a consolidation of hospital systems that has weakened governance at the local hospital level; and, of course, the enfeebling of the Affordable Care Act, slowing the pace of achieving universal coverage and diluting population health initiatives that, among other things, bring healthcare resources more directly into communities.
+But the pandemic uncovered other weaknesses in our health care system as well, weaknesses not unrelated to the uneven distribution and availability of care.
+These involve a failure to be fully -- make that adequately -- prepared for a broad-based health crisis like a pandemic; an inability to mobilize a coordinated response on a regional level, for example, in which resource sharing might occur; insufficient support for health care workers exposed to health risks and undue stress; a consolidation of hospital systems that has weakened governance at the local hospital level; and, of course, the enfeebling of the Affordable Care Act (ACA), slowing the pace of achieving universal coverage and diluting population health initiatives that, among other things, bring health care resources more directly into communities.